Medical Industry Brand Guide

 Blue: Cleanliness, professionalism, calming

-Create a Recognizable Brand
+Create a Recognizable Medical Industry Brand Guide

 Image via Flickr by Kaz Andrew

 With your logo and brand message in hand, you can begin to build out to create a recognizable brand.
-Think of all the places that your brand is evident, and create a plan for incorporating your brand image into each one.
+Think of all the places that your medical industry brand guide is evident, and create a plan for incorporating your brand image into each one.
 Remember that your brand is not exclusive to your marketing materials.
 Your office, employee attire, and web page all contribute to your brand as well.

 Every patient experience will contribute to the way people perceive your brand.
 A clean logo and catchy message will fail you if patients find a disorderly office, confusing web page, and unprofessional staff.
 Every interaction that a customer has with your company ultimately becomes a part of his experience with the brand, and thus his idea of what your brand means.